 Blurred or Distorted Vision: Objects may appear wavy or blurred, in particular in central vision.

-Difficulty Seeing at Night: Difficulty seeing in the dark or at night could be due to a number of general retina conditions.
+Difficulty Seeing at Night: Difficulty seeing in dark or at night could be due to a number of general retina conditions.

-The following are some of the risk factors that could probably lead to retina diseases:
+Following are some of the risk factors that could probably lead to retina diseases:

 Family History: Genetic history of various retina conditions may predispose individuals.